 You can buy soft pastels in every art supplies shop near you.
 You can also buy it in Walmart, Lowes, and other supermarkets.

 However., if you can’t find your preferred brand in any of these stores, you can always visit an online store.
-Amazon.com is a perfect online store where you can choose the best soft pastels for your artwork.
+Amazon.com is a perfect online store where you can choose the right soft pastels for your artwork.
 Not only will you be able to learn a great deal about the product, but also learn more about how it performs under various conditions.
 This way, you can have a better judgment when you decide to purchase the soft pastel brand of your choice.

 How to care and clean?